Carbon: Applications

 Carbon is essential to all known living systems, and without it life as we know it could not exist (see alternative biochemistry).
 The major economic use of carbon other than food and wood is in the form of hydrocarbons, most notably the fossil fuel methane gas and crude oil (petroleum).
 Crude oil is distilled in refineries by the petrochemical industry to produce gasoline, kerosene, and other products.
 Cellulose is a natural, carbon-containing polymer produced by plants in the form of wood, cotton, linen, and hemp.
 Cellulose is used primarily for maintaining structure in plants.
-Commercially valuable carbon polymers of animal origin include wool, cashmere and silk.
+Commercially valuable carbon polymers of animal origin include wool, cashmere, and silk.
 Plastics are made from synthetic carbon polymers, often with oxygen and nitrogen atoms included at regular intervals in the main polymer chain.
-The raw materials for many of these synthetic substances come from crude oil.
+The raw materials for many of these synthetic substances come from crude oil and coal.

 The uses of carbon and its compounds are extremely varied.
 It can form alloys with iron, of which the most common is carbon steel.
 Graphite is combined with clays to form the 'lead' used in pencils used for writing and drawing.
-It is also used as a lubricant and a pigment, as a molding material in glass manufacture, in electrodes for dry batteries and in electroplating and electroforming, in brushes for electric motors and as a neutron moderator in nuclear reactors.
+It is also used as a lubricant and a pigment, as a moulding material in glass manufacture, in electrodes for dry batteries and in electroplating and electroforming,in brushes for electric motors, and as a neutron moderator in nuclear reactors.

 Charcoal is used as a drawing material in artwork, barbecue grilling, iron smelting, and in many other applications.
 Wood, coal and oil are used as fuel for production of energy and heating.
 Gem quality diamond is used in jewelry, and industrial diamonds are used in drilling, cutting and polishing tools for machining metals and stone.
-Plastics are made from fossil hydrocarbons, and carbon fiber, made by pyrolysis of synthetic polyester fibers is used to reinforce plastics to form advanced, lightweight composite materials.
+Carbon fiber, which is produced by pyrolyzing synthetic polyester fibers, is used to reinforce plastics, creating advanced, lightweight composite materials.